ismahaneyy/First-Code-Challenge/README.md

     - v0.1.0

 # Setup instructions
-- To use this repo on your machine requires some simple steps
+- To use this repository on your machine requires some simple steps

 ### Open a terminal / command line interface on your computer